Waterkloof Four

-The so-called Waterkloof Four consists of four white men who were found guilty and sentenced for the murder of an unidentified homeless man in Pretoria.
+The so-called Waterkloof Four consists of four boys, ages 14 to 16, who were found guilty and sentenced for the murder of an unidentified homeless man in Pretoria.
 They were also found guilty on a charge of assault with intent to do grievous bodily harm.
 The four members are: Christoff Becker, Frikkie du Preez, Gert van Schalkwyk and Reinach Tiedt.
 Three of them were learners at the Hoërskool Waterkloof at the time, while Becker was attached to the nearby Hoërskool Garsfontein.

 Conviction

 In 2004, the four (then) schoolboys pleaded not guilty to a charge of murdering an unknown man who was found with serious injuries in a park in Moreleta Park.
 They also pleaded not guilty to a charge of assault with intent to do grievous bodily harm after another homeless man was assaulted that same night on December 2, 2001.
 Two of the boys were fifteen and the other two sixteen when the incident occurred.

 In 2005 they were found guilty on both charges.
 In 2007 they were each sentenced to 12 years in prison.
 They appealed against their conviction, but this was dismissed by the Court of Appeal in 2008.